Earl Long: Presumptive congressman-elect

 Only a few months after his term as governor expired in 1960, Earl Long ran for the United States House of Representatives from Louisiana's 8th congressional district.
 An entourage of Long backers from over the years flocked to support him in the race, including Bill Dodd, former Senate floor leader C. H. "Sammy" Downs, state Senator Sixty Rayburn, the Long attorney Joseph A. Sims, and A.A.
 Fredericks, Long's former executive assistant.

 Due to a third candidate, former State Representative Ben F. Holt of Rapides Parish, Long finished in second place in the primary election and was compelled into a runoff contest for the Democratic nomination with the short-term incumbent, Alexandria attorney Harold B. McSween, which Long won.
 Because no Republican filed for the seat, Long was poised to run unopposed in the general election set for November 8, 1960.
-However, in September he suffered a fatal heart attack while in the Baptist Hospital (later Rapides General Hospital) in Alexandria.
+However, on September 5, 1960, he suffered a fatal heart attack at age 65 while in the Baptist Hospital (later Rapides General Hospital) in Alexandria.

 After Earl Long's death, the Democratic State Central Committee gave the nomination to McSween, who had earlier succeeded Earl Long's late brother George Long in the 8th district seat.
 McSween was thus unopposed in the 1960 general election and won a second consecutive term in the U.S. House.
 In 1962, McSween was defeated in the primary election by his fellow liberal Democrat, Gillis William Long, who claimed to be the rightful heir to the Long dynasty.
 His funeral in Baton Rouge attracted numerous attendees.
 Long was interred at the Earl K. Long Memorial Park in Winnfield.
 His nephew, U.S. Senator Russell Long, was among the pallbearers.